Jose Garcia Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Rays pitching staff ranks 17th in MLB.
+- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 15th in the league.

-- The Rays' 2.54 team ERA ranks first across all league pitching staffs.
+- The Rays have the second-ranked team ERA across all MLB pitching staffs (2.88).

-- Rays pitchers combine to surrender seven home runs (0.4 per game), the first-fewest in baseball.
+- The Rays surrender the fewest home runs in baseball (eight total, 0.5 per game).

-- Beeks (0-0) takes the mound for the Rays to make his second start this season.
+- Bradley gets the call to start for the Rays, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.